Top 10 India Festivals You Must Experience At Least Once in Lifetime

 Time of the year: October / November.

 Diwali is the festival of lights.
 Originally celebrated by the Hindus, this festival has now become a common festivity in all households.
 Yet, the story behind this celebration is deeply rooted in Indian mythology.
 Observances of Diwali differ from region to region and tradition.
-In fact, there are multiple stories connected to its origin.
+In fact, there are multiple stories that connect to its origin.
 Explaining that could be a whole article in itself.
 Therefore, I will link this here so you can read about the numerous origin stories behind this beautiful festival.

 One symbolism that is common throughout all of these stories is the triumph of “Good over Evil”.
 We light deepas/diyas (earthen clay lamps) around the house to welcome “the good” into our homes.
 This festival is a five-day affair with the main event being held on the third day.